Azure/iot-edge-v1/v1/doc/commercial_gateway_kit/iot-hub-gateway-kit-c-use-iot-gateway-for-data-conversion.md

 # Use IoT gateway for sensor data transformation with Azure IoT Edge

 > [!NOTE]
-> Before you start this tutorial, make sure you’ve completed the following lessons in sequence:
+> Before you start this tutorial, make sure you've completed the following lessons in sequence:
 > * [Set up Intel NUC as an IoT gateway](iot-hub-gateway-kit-c-lesson1-set-up-nuc.md)
 > * [Use IoT gateway to connect things to the cloud - SensorTag to Azure IoT Hub](iot-hub-gateway-kit-c-iot-gateway-connect-device-to-cloud.md)